 Anyway, back to my point.
 God has a HUGE part in restoring, forgiving, and washing us clean from all these sins and more.

-You and I are not imprisoned to any of these (or any other) sin in our lives.
 We can be free and we have a right to be!
 Jesus paid that price so we can be wonderfully liberated from the penalty and bondage of sin.

 Roman 6:11 says to “reckon” or consider yourself dead to sin.